 Since the early clinical discovery, prevention, and selection of appropriate treatment are essential factors for the success rate for rhegmatogenous detachment repair, it is imperative to choose an expert in retinal detachment and tear repair.

 Cutting-Edge Diagnostics.
 Early detection of retinal detachment or tear is crucial in order to preserve your eyesight.
-At VRMNY we utilize all forms of ophthalmic imaging including fluorescein angiography, indocyanine green angiography, as well as noninvasive forms of imaging such as spectral domain optical coherence tomography, autofluorescence photography, and ultrasonography.
+The best-in-class retinal detachment doctors at VRMNY use all types of ophthalmic imaging, including fluorescein angiography and indocyanine green angiography, as well as noninvasive imaging techniques like spectral domain optical coherence tomography, autofluorescence photography, and ultrasonography.

 World-class specialists.
 Our renowned retinal specialists lecture worldwide on retinal detachment treatments and serve as academic leaders in the field as the most published group in major peer-reviewed journals in the U.S. As nationally recognized experts, our physicians serve as reviewers for the premier journals, including the Archives of Ophthalmology, Ophthalmology, Investigative Ophthalmology, and Visual Sciences, Retina, Eye, and Graefe’s Archives of Clinical and Experimental Ophthalmology.
 Our doctors received several awards and have been granted permanent resident status in the United States as “outstanding scientists”.

 Reputation.
 Our reputation for outstanding eye care gives you access to the latest retinal repair treatments and technologies and the best doctors for retinal detachment.
 Our specialists have been selected as Castle Connolly Top Doctors, New York Super Doctors, the prestigious group of New York Magazine Best Doctors, one of the best physicians in the United States by “The Best Doctors in America” and are consistently quoted by well-known retina specialists.